adnammit/media-client/README.md

 ## To-do
+* when it's done-ish, pull to-do list from v1.0 and work on that
 * add alert banner warning that data is persistent but subject to change
 * auth and store: investigate using a plugin for auth0-vue sdk
 * do something with LogIn view, or remove it
 * lazy-loading in router/index.ts
+* fonts, my dude
+* contact form?
 * improve or remove page loader -- combine with other app loading state (isLoading = auth.isLoading || appState.isLoading)
 * get knowing about CompositionAPI and OptionsAPI -- check that you're using best practices
 * scss -- maybe? css may be preferred